AbstractUmbra/Baymax/README.md

     - Python 3.6+
     - PostgreSQL server/access with a minimum of v9
     - Minimum of Discord.py v1.3.0
+    - libgit2 install on host, or via pip.
     - Modules within `requirements.txt`